This page displays last 20 Severe Weather Alerts issued by the National Weather Service

 * Flash Flood Warning for...

-1 to 3 inches are possible in the warned area.
-Flash flooding is
+Additional rainfall amounts up to 2 inches are possible in the

 * Some locations that will experience flash flooding include...